Steven Defour: Later career

-In September 2019, aged 31, Defour joined Royal Antwerp F.C. on a one-year deal.
+In September 2019, aged 31, Defour joined Antwerp on a one-year deal.
 On 16 October 2020, he returned to Mechelen 13 years after leaving the Achter de Kazerne, agreeing to a performance-oriented contract.

 Defour announced his retirement on 11 May 2021.
-On 17 October 2022, he returned to Mechelen as head coach; previously an assistant, he replaced the dismissed Danny Buijs.
-In his first game two days later, he won 2–0 at home to Standard.

 International career

 Defour was first called up for the Belgian senior team by manager René Vandereycken in May 2006, aged just 18.
-He made his debut on 11 May in a friendly against Saudi Arabia in Sittard in the Netherlands, playing all but the last minute of a 2–1 win; he scored his first goal on 6 September 2008, in a 3–2 win against Estonia at his club ground the Stade Maurice Dufrasne for the 2010 FIFA World Cup qualifiers.
+He made his debut on 11 May in a friendly against Saudi Arabia in Sittard in the Netherlands, playing all but the last minute of a 2–1 win; he scored his first goal on 6 September 2008, in a 3–2 victory over Estonia at his club ground the Stade Maurice Dufrasne for the 2010 FIFA World Cup qualifiers.

-Defour scored once in three appearances in qualification for the 2014 World Cup, opening a 2–0 win away to Scotland on 6 September 2013.
-He was selected for the finals in Brazil by manager Marc Wilmots, making his debut in the competition on 26 June in the third group stage match against South Korea after Belgium had already won their first two outings and sealed qualification, and was sent off in the last minute of the first half of the eventual 1–0 victory after a rash tackle on Kim Shin-wook.
+Defour scored once in three appearances in qualification for the 2014 World Cup, opening a 2–0 away defeat of Scotland on 6 September 2013.
+He was selected for the finals in Brazil by manager Marc Wilmots, making his debut in the competition on 26 June in the third group stage match against South Korea after Belgium had already won their first two outings and sealed qualification, and was sent off in the last minute of the first half of the eventual 1–0 win after a rash tackle on Kim Shin-wook.

 Defour missed UEFA Euro 2016 due to injury and the 2018 World Cup, having been sidelined since that January.
 On 25 May that year, the 30-year-old announced his retirement from international football.

+Coaching career

+On 17 October 2022, Defour returned to Mechelen as head coach; previously an assistant, he replaced the dismissed Danny Buijs.
+In his first game two days later, he won 2–0 at home to Standard; he reached the final of the Belgian Cup in his first season, losing 2–0 to Mark van Bommel's Antwerp.

+On 2 November 2023, after having been ousted by lowly Royal Knokke F.C. in the round of 32 of the domestic cup and with the team inside the relegation zone in the league, Defour was shown the door.